 The key activity to kick-start the change process is writing it all down.
 This is actually crucial.
 Words trickle down into your life towards potential actions, habits and in the end it might become a big part of who you are at a later stage in life:

 "Thoughts become words

 Actions become habits

 Habits become personality

 Character becomes your destiny"

-Once you have written down the gap between the two states, focus on finding the path of least resistance, or the smallest change with the biggest effect.
+Once you have written down the gap between the two states the next step is to focus on finding the path of least resistance.
+This is the smallest change you can make with the most significant effect.

-The most important notion here is to not define your possible choices but the smartest choices.
+The most important notion here is to identify the smartest choices.
 A smart choice is a choice that gives the most value for the effort you invest.
 Smart choices follow the pareto principle - which states that generally speaking 80% of your result will depend on just 20% of your effort you invest.
 The magic is to find the right actions and invest the effort in there.